Budibase/website/content/blog/updates/future-of-budibase-2026.md

 Budibase provides the foundation for secure AI automation in regulated environments.

+**Models**

+Budibase will support a range of LLMs via [LiteLLM](https://www.litellm.ai/), so you’ll be able to use any model that’s compatible with the OpenAI format.
+For beta, our testing will focus on smaller, open-source models:

+- Mistral: ministral-14b-2512
+- Qwen: qwen3-32b
+- OpenAI: gpt-oss-120b
+- Meta: llama-4-scout

+Budibase agents will also function well with the latest models on all the major public providers, including OpenAI, Gemini, Mistral, Anthropic, etc.

 ![Budibase Agents](https://res.cloudinary.com/daog6scxm/image/upload/v1765206510/cms/future-of-bb-dec25/BB-Agent_rxvius.jpg)

-## 2. Chat++
+### 2. AI Chat

 You already know how to use chat - you use it every day with AI, and with colleagues.

 But chat alone isn’t enough for real internal workflows - we’re taking it further.